 Tapas Barcelona style

-European flavours are a staple of the Nottingham food scene too.
+European flavours are a staple of the Nottingham food scene.
 Locals point us towards Baresca for a taste of Spain.
 Owners Jon and David Perkins had a clutch of successful restaurants and hospitality ventures to their name when a trip to Barcelona prompted them to create a tapas bar over here.
 This was achieved first with West Bridgford’s Escabeche, and then with the more centrally located Baresca.
 The brothers have a reputation for fine dining but what Baresca achieves is a relaxed introduction to tapas where everyone from kids to granny happily join in and share dishes.
-From noon through to early evening the Menu del Dia fills people up for just £9.95 in the smart three storey tapas bar, market café and cellar bar.
+From noon through to early evening the Menu del Dia fills people up for a fixed price in the smart three floor tapas bar, market café and cellar bar.
 With flatbread and dips, two tapas, one side dish, coffee and dessert, it’s very good value and very good food.

 Coffee and latte art to finish